bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/composables.md

     description: 'Conveniently orchestrate a push notification system by showing or hiding Toasts with our useToastController composable system', },
   {
-    name: 'useTooltipController',
-    description: 'Easily manage tooltips within your application, allowing for dynamic display and hiding of tooltip elements', },
-  {
     name: 'usePopoverController',
-    description: 'Control popovers in your application, enabling the display popover elements with ease', }
+    description: 'Control popovers and tooltips in your application, enabling the display popover elements with ease', }
 ]